shwdaniel7/kessoku-beat/README.md

 ## ✨ Features

+### 🆕 New in v1.4.0
+- **Variable Scroll Speed:** Each chart now has a specific note speed (e.g., Hard charts scroll faster than Easy ones).
+- **Smart Audio Offset:** Implemented a hybrid timing system that allows notes to spawn *before* the music starts (Pre-roll), ensuring perfect sync even for songs that start immediately.
+- **Pause Menu:** Press `ESC` to pause, resume, retry, or quit.
+- **Hit Sounds:** Added satisfying feedback sounds when hitting notes.
+- **Expanded Song List:** Added slots for new tracks and a carousel navigation system.

 ### 🆕 New in v1.3.0
 - **Hold Notes:** Added support for long notes.
 Players must hold the key and release it at the right time.